B.A. in Communication Arts

 3. Our motto is “Leaders for Life,” how do you think our university molds students into Leaders for Life?

 It establishes a sense of community and helps develop an appreciation for the fellowship of others.
-I believe this is foundational to developing a “Leader for Life.”
+I believe you need this in developing a “Leader for Life.”

 4. What advice would you give STU students or young alumni interested in pursuing a career in marketing, communications, and public relations?